Slouching isn’t the villain: What research reveals about posture and back pain

 Kyphosis falls under the umbrella of upper cross syndrome.
 It exists in nearly everyone’s upper spine in various degrees, but too much outward curve—sometimes called a “hunchback” or “dowager’s hump”—can reduce range of motion and increase the risk of some joint disorders and diseases.

-Even so, having too much kyphosis (hyperkyphosis) may increase the risk of getting a vertebral fracture among those with osteoporosis and reduce the shoulder’s range of motion.
+Having too much kyphosis (hyperkyphosis) may increase the risk of getting a vertebral fracture among those with osteoporosis and reduce the shoulder’s range of motion.
 In such cases, exercise and/or surgical treatments may be needed to reduce the curve or at least prevent you from rounding your back more.

-For example, there’s some evidence that a back brace can reduce the kyphotic curve among those with Scheuermann’s kyphosis, which is a congenital condition.
+Treatments for kyphosis are mixed because there’s no one-size-fits-all method for all cases.
+For example, there’s some evidence that a back brace can reduce the kyphotic curve among those with Scheuermann’s kyphosis, a congenital condition.

 But for hyperkyphosis caused by aging, there’s little good evidence that bracing would work for that.
 A 2021 systematic review found two qualified bracing studies that showed it has a “large effect” in reducing hyperkyphosis, but the evidence is weak because of their “imprecision” and publication bias.